Roseville High School (Michigan)

-Roseville High School is a public high school in the Metro Detroit city of Roseville, Michigan that serves grades 9-12.
+Roseville High School is a public high school in the Metro Detroit city of Roseville, Michigan that serves grades 9–12.
 It is the only high school in the Roseville Community Schools district.

-The high school was established in 1969 as Carl Brablec High School.
-It was renamed to Roseville High School in 1989 when it merged with the other high school in the city of Roseville.
+The high school was established in 1967 as Carl Brablec High School.
+It was renamed as Roseville High School in 1989 when it merged with the other high school in the city of Roseville.

 Demographics

-The demographic breakdown of the 1,228 students enrolled during the 2023-2024 school year was:
+The demographic breakdown of the 1,228 students enrolled during the 2023–2024 school year was: